TimOliver/TOPasscodeViewController/README.md

 Since the default style and text for this view controller make it very easily confused with the iOS lock screen, I would strongly recommend making these changes before shipping:

-- Set your app icon as the ‘titleView’ property of  ‘TOPasscodeViewController’ to add more specialised branding to it.
+- Set your app icon as the `titleView` property of  `TOPasscodeViewController` to add more specialised branding to it.
 - Change the default tittle text to be more specific.
 Instead of 'Enter Passcode', put 'Enter MyApp Passcode to continue'.
 - Consider using the light style instead of the dark style.